civican/legisinfo/43-2/bills/C-10/bill_text.md

   **(1)** The Commission may make regulations respecting expenditures to be made by persons carrying on broadcasting undertakings for the purposes of

-    developing, financing, producing or promoting Canadian audio or audio-visual programs for broadcasting by broadcasting undertakings;
+    developing, financing, producing or promoting Canadian audio or audio-visual programs, including independent productions, for broadcasting by broadcasting undertakings;

     supporting, promoting or training Canadian creators of audio or audio-visual programs for broadcasting by broadcasting undertakings; or

     supporting participation by persons, groups of persons or organizations representing the public interest in proceedings before the Commission under this Act.

+  **(1.1)** Regulations made under paragraph (1)(a) must prescribe the minimum share of expenditures that must be allocated to Canadian original French language programs in the case of broadcasting undertakings that offer programs in both official languages.

   **(2)** The Commission may make an order respecting expenditures to be made by a particular person carrying on a broadcasting undertaking for any of the purposes set out in paragraphs (1)(a) to (c).